-It is common for students to experience low-level depressive symptoms and other negative feelings that may not be serious or prolonged.
+It is also common for students to experience low-level depressive symptoms and other negative feelings that may not be serious or prolonged.
 For many students, such feelings may not warrant a trip to a professional mental health provider but may still negatively impact both productivity and happiness.
 How can such feelings be dealt with?

 Fortunately, there are a few strategies that work.
 These strategies may even be helpful as a complement to professional help (remember that these tips should not be construed as medical advice; for that, see the resources listed above)